VESTBERRY/Test-assignment/README.md

 ## TASK

-Your task is to create a simple page with a table of companies and a chart indicating size of investments, based on the design created in photoshop.
+Your task is to create a simple page with a table of companies and a chart indicating the size of investments, based on the design created in photoshop.

-Start with prepared project we have created with our backend
+You can start with the prepared project we have created and with our backend.

 <img src="Assets/VB_Testovacie_Zadanie.png" width="45%" alt="Photoshop design" /> <img src="Assets/VB_Testovacie_Zadanie2.png" width="45%" alt="Photoshop design modal" />

 ## OBJECTIVES

-* Try to get the template visual as close as possible to the design created in PSD
+* Try to get the template visual as close as possible to the design created in PSD, available also in Figma: (TODO: link)

-* Make it possible to add new company to the table (with its name, stage, sector and investment size)
+* Make it possible to add ia new company to the table (with its name, stage, sector and investment size)

-* Adding new company, should also be reflected in the „companies by investment size pie chart“, and „companies by sectors statistics“
+* Adding new a company, should also be reflected in the list of „companies by investment size pie chart“, and „companies by sectors statistics“

-* Adding new company should be done using a simple modal box (design included in PSD)
+* Adding new company should be done using a simple modal box (design included in PSD or Figma)

-* Feel free to use any additional library you might need for completing this project, or change structure or anything
+* Feel free to use any additional library you might need for completing this project, or to change structure or anything

-* We would like to see, how will you solve this task in terms of end result precision, code quality & readability
+* We would like to see, how will you solve this task in terms of result precision, code quality & readability

 ## PROJECT STRUCTURE

 ```
 .
-├── Assets                   # Assets and teplates for this project
+├── Assets                   # Assets and templates for this project
 ├── public                   # Static public assets (not imported anywhere in source code)
 ├── server                   # Express application that provides graphql backend
 │   └── main.js              # Server application entry point